EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 The Token Introspection flow (Section 7 of {{I-D.ietf-ace-oauth-authz}}) allows an RS to access authorization information relating to a client provided access token.
 If the access token is valid, the RS obtains information about the access rights and key of the client, and also a client token containing the same shared key protected for the legitimate client (Section 7.4 of {{I-D.ietf-ace-oauth-authz}}, {{ACE-introspect}}).

-By mapping the EALS client and server to the ACE client and resource server, respectively, this application of ACE enables the authorization of EALS client and establishment of a shared  The access token is in this case not bound to a particular resource server and could be provisioned to the client during manufacture. key, which can be used as master secret with OSCOAP in the simple enrollment protocol in {{simple-enroll}}.
+By mapping the EALS client and server to the ACE client and resource server, respectively, this application of ACE enables the authorization of EALS client and establishment of a shared key.
+The access token is in this case not bound to a particular resource server and could be provisioned to the client during manufacture.
+Key can be used as master secret with OSCOAP in the simple enrollment protocol in {{simple-enroll}}.
 The access rights include the right to get enrolled in this key infrastructure.

 ~~~~~~~~~~~